⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 Plus the all-in-one advantage:

-PRPath costs $9.99/month or $49.99/year after a 7-day Pro trial.
+PRPath costs $8.99/month or $39.99/year after a 7-day Pro trial.
 The Free Forever tier includes unlimited workout logging.
-More expensive than Strong or Hevy, but provides something neither offers: an AI you actually talk to, plus nutrition and fasting in the same app.
+The annual plan runs more than Hevy's and less than two subscriptions, and it provides something neither competitor offers: an AI you actually talk to, plus food logging and fasting in the same app.
+Replace Strong or Hevy plus your calorie app with one download.

 Read our full Strong vs PRPath comparison or compare Hevy vs PRPath.